nojronatron/nojronatron.github.io/continuing-education/docker-learnings.md

 1. (Optional) Pull a base image to use: `docker pull {name}:{tag}` where name is a Docker Registry image name, and tag is the ID (usually 'latest').
 1. Write a Dockerfile which defines which image (and tag) to use and the commands to run and/or files to copy into the image instance.
 The `FROM` command will cause `docker pull ...` to run if the `FROM` image is not already local.
 1. Build the Image `docker build -t {name}:{tag} -f {dir_to_Dockerfile|.}` builds an Image using the Dockerfile, naming it 'name' and 'tag'.
 The Dockerfile defines _which base image to target_.
-1. Deploy: `docker run --rm -it -p nnnn:nnnn {image_name:image_tag}` uses the Dockerfile and Image to deploy a Container to the host.
+1. Deploy: `docker run --rm -it -p nnnn:xxxx {image_name:image_tag}` uses the Dockerfile and Image to deploy a Container to the host and expose port xxxx using port nnnn.

 ## Some Basic Docker Commands